untitled Literary Festival

 [untitled]: our writers, readers and stories

-This year’s program features author and self-described ‘television prankster’ John Safran in conversation with broadcaster Sally Warhaft about Safran’s second book, Depends What You Mean By Extremism: Going Rogue with Australian Deplorables, and the rise of political extremism in Australia and around the world.
+This year’s program features author and self-described ‘television prankster’ John Safran in conversation with broadcaster Sally Warhaft about Safran’s second book, Depends What You Mean By Extremist: Going Rogue with Australian Deplorables, and the rise of political extremism in Australia and around the world.

 Other highlights include: